oatlog/oatlog/doc/egraph_workshop_presentation/main.typ

 TODO: send video to friends for peer review?

+TODO: publish thesis with video

 "we have made an "egglog compatible" e-graph engine that is "faster" than egglog"

+This work is motivated by finding constant factor improvements for e-graph engines.

 = Intro to e-graphs